Hansfy/Hansfy/README.md

 - 📊 Building **Malia Finance App**
 - 📖 Passionate about **tech, history, philosophy, and ideas that shaped the world**
 - ⚡ Believes tech should not only solve problems, but also reflect values & ethics
-- 🎬 Interested in novel, game, and anime (for a bit of modern myth & storytelling)
+- 🎬 Interested in novel, game, and anime

 ---